radar-blip/gretch/README.md

 # gretch

 Small program made with bash for linux mint.
-Collects and displays information of Linux Mint systems.
+Collects and displays information of Linux Mint systems in terminal.

 Information displayed includes: